cobaltspeech/sdk-cubic/docs-src/content/protobuf/autogen-doc-cubic-proto.md

 ### Message: RecognitionResponse
-Collection of sequence of recognition results in portion of an audio
+Collection of sequence of recognition results in a portion of audio.
+When transcribing a single audio channel (e.g. RAW_LINEAR16 input, or a mono file), results will be ordered chronologically.
+When transcribing multiple channels, the results of all channels will be interleaved.
+Results of each individual channel will be chronological.
+No such promise is made for the ordering of results of different channels, as results are returned for each channel individually as soon as they are ready.

 | Field | Type | Label | Description |